 WHO THE HELL AM I?

-I'm the co-creator (with artist Jackie Crofts) of Nutmeg, a coming-of-age culinary crime comic published by Action Lab Entertainment, which debuted in April 2015.
+I'm also the co-creator (with artist Jackie Crofts) of Nutmeg, a coming-of-age culinary crime comic published by Action Lab Entertainment, which debuted in April 2015.
 It's about a pair of junior high school girls, Poppy and Cassia, who get in way over their heads when they concoct batches of super addictive brownies.
-The series is currently planned for 15 total chapters, and is available in comic shops domestic and international, as well as digitally via Comixology.
-There are three trade paperback collections, Early Fall: Taste Buddies; Late Fall: Brownie Points; and Early Winter: Femme Brûlée compiling issues 1-3, 4-6, and 7-9, respectively.
-Issue 10 of the series, "350 Degrees of Separation," is complete and, along with issues 11 and 12, will be part of the fourth trade paperback collection, Late Winter: Coven Cleaner, later this year.
+The series is 15 total chapters, and is available in comic shops domestic and international, as well as digitally via Comixology.
+There are four trade paperback collections at the moment: Taste Buddies, Brownie Points, Femme Brûlée, and Coven Cleaner.
+The fifth and final collection, The Good Dine Young, will be in stores in November.

-In 2011, artist Josh Eckert and I created the Geek Zodiac, a new way to enjoy zodiac signs based on pop-cultural touchstones.
-Instead of Leo and Aquarius in the Western zodiac, or Tiger or Rabbit in the Chinese zodiac, our 12 signs include Robot, Wizard, Alien, Superhero, Pirate, among others.
-Once this was established, we branched out to develop characters and stories in mini-comics from this initial idea.
+In 2011, Josh Eckert and I created the Geek Zodiac, a new way to enjoy zodiac signs based on pop-cultural touchstones.
+Instead of Leo and Aquarius in the Western zodiac, or Tiger and Rabbit in the Chinese zodiac, our 12 signs include Robot, Wizard, Alien, Superhero, and Pirate, among others.
+We then branched out to develop characters and stories in mini-comics from this initial idea.
 This we depicted in Geek Zodiac: Infinity Core, a comic about a pair of time travelers gathering heroes from the past to save an otherworldly threat in the future.
 The bulk of our work on the project is collected in the Geek Zodiac Compendium.